facebookresearch/ParlAI/parlai/tasks/empathetic_dialogues/README.md

 ===========================
 Description: A dataset of 25k conversations grounded in emotional situations to facilitate training and evaluating dialogue systems.
 See https://arxiv.org/abs/1811.00207 for more information.
 ===========================

-Dataset has been released under the CC BY-NC license.
+LICENSE: This dataset has been released under the CC-BY-4.0 License.
+Please refer to the LICENSE_DOCUMENTATION file in this repository for more information.

 ## EmpatheticDialoguesTeacher
 Returns examples like so: